Population from Census 2015 - 68,556

 Report Non-emergency issues, like potholes and graffiti online with SeeClickFix

-The City of Grande Prairie is currently accepting applications for 4 Public Member appointments to the Subdivision and Development Appeal Board (SDAB).
+The City of Grande Prairie is currently accepting applications for three temporary Public Member appointments to the Subdivision and Development Appeal Board (SDAB).

-The Positions are Temporary and will ONLY be filled for the SDAB hearing scheduled on Monday, December 4, 2017.
+The Positions are Temporary and will ONLY be filled for the SDAB hearing scheduled to be scheduled this fall - the date has not yet been confirmed.

 Applicants must be at least 18 years of age and meet the skills, abilities and experience requirements as outlined in Bylaw C-964 for the SDAB.